edisnord/PyOPLM/README.md

 pip install pyoplm
 ```

-Latest version is 0.53 (Do not download anything older)
+Latest version is 0.6 (Do not download anything older, this app is under heavy development)

 ## TODO
  - CFG file editor, download game data from an open api like RAWG.io